AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/c-migration-tool.md

 ---
 # Analytics User Migration to the Adobe Admin Console{#analytics-user-migration-to-the-admin-console}

-What you need to know about the Analytics user ID migration to the Adobe Admin Console in the Adobe CX Enterprise.
+What you need to know about the Analytics user ID migration to the Adobe Admin Console in Adobe CX Enterprise.

 For general help on Adobe Admin Console topics (not related to the Analytics migration), see [Admin Console User Guide](https://helpx.adobe.com/enterprise/administering/user-guide.html).